john

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Contemporary hits like Fortnite show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like Valorant show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Oceania purchasing power.
 Transparency and predictable updates build trust over time.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, indie studios from Southeast Asia will prototype the next breakout worlds.
+As tools become simpler, players from Europe will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.